-Research shows that 28 percent of customers that are frustrated with the notifications uninstall the apps.
+Research shows that 28 percent of customers who are frustrated with the notifications uninstall the apps.

 Let your users control what they want to accept or discard, exactly as YouTube has done.
-The famous video and music sharing app’s team know how to retain its customers and hence has offered the control settings.
+The famous video and music-sharing app’s team knows how to retain its customers and hence has offered the control settings.

 4. Manage Multiple Notifications

-Smartphone screens are full of apps and their notifications.
+Smartphone screens are full of apps and notifications.